htpaak/ArchiveSift/README.md

 -   OpenCV and Pillow for image processing 🖼️
 -   MPV for robust video playback ▶️

-## License 📜

-*(Add your license information here, e.g., MIT License.
-Consider adding a LICENSE file.)*

-## Contributing 🙌

-*(Optional: Add guidelines for contributing here if you welcome contributions.
-E.g., how to report bugs, suggest features, or submit pull requests.)*

 ## Acknowledgments 🙏

 -   Thanks to all the potential contributors who might help with development in the future! 💖